Skip to main content

 2. Policy Statement

 Boise State University recognizes that essential to the optimal and appropriate Solicitation of Gifts is the recognition that giving is a mutually beneficial, voluntary exchange in which the university’s priorities are matched with a donor’s specific interests.
-The university is committed to ensuring that effective Solicitation efforts are well-researched, carefully coordinated, and are driven by the collective benefits of a rapport.
+The university is committed to ensuring that effective Solicitation efforts are well-researched, carefully coordinated, and driven by the collective benefits of a rapport.

 3. Definitions